National Origin Discrimination in California

 When confirming employment eligibility (i.e., completing the Department of Homeland Security (DHS) Form I-9) based on the employee's nationality or citizenship status, employers can not refuse to recognize valid documentation that confirms an employee's employment eligibility or additional request documentation beyond what is legally required.

-It is the employee's option to display which of the appropriate Form I-9 documents to verify eligibility for jobs.
+The employee can display which of the appropriate Form I-9 documents to verify eligibility for jobs.
+Consult with a pre-screened California Employment Attorney if you feel that you've been discriminated against.

-For immediate case analysis by a certified and pre-screened California employment lawyer, you may submit an employment discrimination claim 24 hours by clicking here or by calling the employee right's hotline at 1-661-310-7999.
+For immediate case analysis by a certified and pre-screened Employment Law Attorney in Los Angeles, you may submit an employment discrimination claim here or call the employee rights hotline at 1-661-310-7999.

 Related articles: